-- Includes 937,500 additional shares that the underwriters have the option to purchase from the Registrant. - Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended.
+- Includes 937,500 additional shares that the underwriters have the option to purchase from the Registrant. - 2) Estimated solely for the purpose of calculating the amount of the registration fee pursuant to Rule 457(a) under the Securities Act of 1933, as amended.
+3) The registrant previously paid \$9,270 in connection with the initial filing of this Registration Statement on October 18, 2021.

-Previously paid.